areking/ChalkHome-startpage/README.md

 ## Credits

-This is just a fork of my main [ChalkHome startpage](https://redd.it/5oqz0b) Has way less features but a pretty responsive design
+This is just a fork of my main [ChalkHome startpage](https://redd.it/5oqz0b)

+This fork has way less features but a pretty responsive design

 ## License